-Work with the USACE and Congress to ensure that Valley Water's needs are addressed through the implementation phase of WRRDA of 2014.
-Continue lobby and create support for the ASA-CW to grant and approve Section 104 credit until a new acceptable policy on crediting is put into place.
+Work with USACE and Congress to ensure that Valley Water's needs are addressed through the implementation phase of WRRDA 2014.
+Continue to lobby and create support for the ASA-CW to grant and approve Section 104 credit until a new acceptable policy on crediting is put into place.